zopefoundation/meta/config/README.rst

 It is possible to configure a deliberately small set of options a `.meta.cfg` inside the package repository.
 This file also stores the template name and commit id of the *meta* repository at the time of the run.
+This file is generated during the configuration run, if it does not exit or at least gets updated.

   .. code-block:: ini